Mymyilmaz/idmanagement.gov/_university/ficampolicymatrix.md

 Laws are sorted by date, from oldest to newest.

-Click on the name of a policy to see more details about it, and for a link to the policy itself.
+**Click on the name of a Federal Policy to see more details about it and click on the details area to open the policy in a new window.**

 {% assign sorted_policies = site.data.laws-policies-standards | where: "type", "Policy" | sort: "published", "last" | sort: "shortName" %}